humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails8.md

 known as "vendor prefixes".
 This is a pain, but SCSS has a conventions known as a [mixin][mixin] that allows you to handle this in a more sane manner.

-A common use for this are for things like boxes around text that get fancy with rounded corners.
+A common use for this is for things like boxes around text that get fancy with rounded corners.
 In CSS we do this with the `border-radius`, and for each element we want to have this styling, we would need to define it for webkit (Safari and Chrome), mozilla (Firefox), Internet Explorer (ugh), and a catch-all.